NOAA-GFDL/MDTF-diagnostics/doc/sphinx/pod_settings.rst

   ``hr``, ``day``, ``mon``, ``yr`` or ``fx``. ``fx`` is used where appropriate to denote time-independent data.
   Common synonyms for these units are also recognized (e.g. ``monthly``, ``month``, ``months``, ``mo`` for ``mon``, ``static`` for ``fx``, etc.)

+``realm``:
+  One or more of the eight CMIP6 modeling realms (aerosol, atmos, atmosChem, land, landIce, ocean, ocnBgchem, seaIce) describing what data your diagnostic uses.
+This is give the user an easy way to, eg, run only ocean diagnostics on data from an ocean model.
+Realm can be specified in the `data` section, or specified separately for each variable in the `varlist` section.

 .. _sec_dimensions: